-If you have not yet selected any module, a circle with a question mark is displayed.
-Clicking it will open a panel offering available modules and packages that you can add to your scenario.
-Depending on where in a scenario you want to add a module, different modules are available (some modules can be placed only in the middle between two other modules, some others only at the beginning of the scenario).
-If you add a module and left-click on it, a panel where you can set its parameters will be displayed.
+If you have not yet selected any module for your scenario, a circle with a question mark is displayed on the right hand side of the screen.
+Clicking it will open up a panel offering available modules and packages that you can add to your scenario.
+Depending on where you want to add a module in a scenario, different modules will be available (some modules can only be placed in between two other modules, and others only at the beginning of the scenario).
+When you add a module and left-click on it, a panel where you can set its parameters will be displayed.
 Depending on the module you have chosen, right-clicking the module may offer you the following options: Settings, Choose where to start and Delete module.

-Clicking on the wrench icon below a line connecting two modules will open a menu with the below options:
+Clicking on the wrench icon, that is below the line connecting two modules, will open a menu with the below options:

-A log records any event which occurs during a one-time run of a scenario.
-The log contains information about the difficulty of each phase and errors encountered during the execution of a scenario.
+A log records any event which occurs during a single run of a scenario.
+The log contains information about the difficulty of each phase and any errors encountered during the execution of the scenario.

-Integromat gives you the possibility to create very sophisticated scenarios with many modules.
+Integromat gives you the possibility to create highly sophisticated scenarios with many modules.
 Clicking this icon will adjust the layout for modules in the scenario and lets you see its content more easily.

 When you finish editing a scenario, click the Save icon to save the current scenario settings.
 You may also save your scenario continously during editing.